valleyofdoom/PC-Tuning/README.md

     Get-MMAgent
     ```

 - Optionally use the command below as an example to disable a given setting.
-If you left Superfetch and Prefetch enabled in the [Disable Superfetch and Prefetch](#1113-disable-superfetch-and-prefetch) section, then you likely want the prefetching related features enabled
+If you left Superfetch and Prefetch enabled in section [11.13.
+Superfetch and Prefetch](#1113-superfetch-and-prefetch), then you likely want the prefetching related features enabled

     ```powershell
     Disable-MMAgent -MemoryCompression